-Hearing the word “alcoholic” may cause a certain image to spring to your mind.
+Hearing the word “alcoholic” may cause a particular image to spring to one’s mind.
 This is natural because stereotypes of alcoholics are found in all cultures, and throughout the books, movies, and television shows these cultures consume.
 The reality, of course, is that there is no one type of alcoholic.
-But for physicians and scientists whose job it is to understand and treat the disease of alcoholism, there is a very real need – to be able to identify alcoholics and differentiate them from non-problem drinkers.
-So the question many of these professionals have been asking for the last few decades has been “Are there different types of alcoholics?”
+But for physicians and scientists whose job it is to understand and treat the disease of alcoholism, there is a genuine need – to be able to identify alcoholics and differentiate them from non-problem drinkers.
+So the question many of these professionals have been asking for the last few decades has been, “Are there different types of alcoholics?”

 A History of Trying to Understand the Different Types of Alcoholics

 Alcoholism has probably existed as long as humans have known how to distill alcohol, so there is a long history of alcohol use and abuse throughout all of recorded history.
 Excessive use of alcohol was known to be the cause of personal and social problems in Biblical, Egyptian, Greek, and Roman times, and has been studied and researched as a problem ever since.

 Before the modern medical era, alcoholism was widely regarded as a moral failing, until physicians began to discover the many ways in which it was better understood and better described as a disease, the condition we now call alcohol abuse disorder or AUD.
 Early attempts to define and categorize alcoholics – those who suffer from AUD – tended to classify alcohol abusers into four broad categories:

 - Problem drinkers – those who often drink to the point of intoxication, and the resulting impairment of faculties and decision-making.

 - Binge drinkers – those who drink excessively large quantities of alcohol frequently.

 - Alcohol abusers – those who drink regularly, with a consistent increase in the quantity consumed and the frequency of consumption.